administratorius/litbackup/README.txt

 "Documentation":

+* "cron.sh" - add a cron and run it as frequently as you like.
+20 mins are optimal.
+This script checks system time and invodes backup,sh or rotate.sh jobs.
+Also it tracks backup status for each server.

 * "backup.sh" - it is usually run during off-peak night hours.
 It looks for changes in your server since the last backup and rsync's them.
 This is where the magic happens - it rsync's only the files which were